schmooblidon/meleelight/contributing.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started the game, e.g. which browser you are using.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved a character and they dissapeared, explain which moves were taken, what buttons were pressed, and if the game recovered afterwards.
+For example, if you moved a character and they disappeared, explain which moves were taken, what buttons were pressed, and if the game recovered afterwards.
 * **Provide specific examples to demonstrate the steps**.
 Should you provide code, include links to files or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, please use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**